Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 We also talked about herding and how you could make it so the ghosts move towards your base, but at the same time, you want to do that without losing too much time.

-About the base campers, one strategy could be to drop your ghost, let the opponent pick it up, then you'd bust the opponent and secure your score.
+About the base campers, one strategy could be to drop your ghost, let the opponent pick it up, then you'd stun the opponent and secure your score.
 The problem with this is that the better players might stun you before they bust the ghost, or they might be more than 1 camper, which makes your life harder.
 So, we thought that you might be able to have a buster escort the carrier to the base, just to keep the ghost safe.